ohollmen/WinDDS/README.md

 your use-case.
 On the other hand to disable/skip certain operation it is usually enough to leave respecive JSON config empty (e.g. empty array), which means no operations are run for that section.

+## TODO
+- Make usable as library
+- Add "does not exist" guards on each operation handler (to not have even arrays for ops)
+- Research/learn/use a good (built-in) CL arg parsing toolkit to parametrize launching from CL and provide more options / flexibility